Rosie Wilby: Move into comedy

 In 2004, after positive comments about her between song banter, she entered the stand-up competition So You Think You're Funny and got through to the semi-finals.
 She also reached the Laughing Horse competition semi-finals in 2005 and then the Funny Women final in 2006, held at the Comedy Store, compered by Shappi Khorsandi.
 Other finalists that year included Holly Walsh and Susan Calman.
 In 2007, Wilby reached the final of the Leicester Mercury Comedian of the Year and the semi-finals of the Amused Moose competition.

 She has taken several shows to the Edinburgh Festival Fringe and on tour around the UK, including a spoof lecture about memory called "I am Nesia" and another spoof lecture about sex, "The Science of Sex", which won a Fringe Report Award 2010 and saw her being invited on to BBC Radio 4's Woman's Hour and Loose Ends.
 The show was revived in 2012 for two performances at the 2012 Green Man Festival in Wales.

 Her follow-up show, "Rosie's Pop Diary", was based on her music career and later became "How (not) to Make it in Britpop".
 She spoke about it with Libby Purves on BBC Radio 4's Midweek.

 In 2011, she co-wrote and co-starred in the short film The Bride and Bride, alongside fellow comic Sarah Campbell, which was screened at the 2011 London Lesbian and Gay Film Festival.

 In 2012, she appeared at the Bloomsbury Theatre alongside Jen Brister, Zoe Lyons and Susan Calman in aid of a Stonewall UK charity event that was headlined by Sarah Millican.
 In August 2012, Wilby appeared alongside Jenny Eclair and Ellie Taylor at the Hackney Empire, part of the season "Ha Ha Hackney".
 Every year from 2006 to 2012 she appeared at Homotopia Festival in Liverpool, where Diva Magazine editor Jane Czyzselska described her as a "lesbian Eddie Izzard".
 She now performs in comedy clubs across the UK and has also performed at Polari literary salon with Paul Burston in 2012 and at the South Bank Women of the World (WOW) Festival in 2013.

-Radio
+Radio & Podcasts

 Wilby has appeared on BBC Radio 4 Woman's Hour and Loose Ends, BBC Radio 5, LBC and BBC London, but is best known for presenting a weekly LGBT magazine show, Out in South London, on London-based non-profit community radio station Resonance FM.
-Notable guests on the show have included k.d lang, Sarah Waters, and Peter Tatchell.
+Notable guests on the show have included k.d. lang, Sarah Waters, and Peter Tatchell.
 Wilby appears in the Sound Women 200 List featuring women working in the audio and radio industry.

+Wilby created her podcast The Breakup Monologues in December 2018.
+Famous guests include Dolly Alderton, Brett Goldstein, Katy Brand, Richard Herring, Helen Lederer and Samantha Baines.